 4. Protect Yourself And The Environment

 If you’re not trying for little adventure babies, make sure you think about what protection looks like when you’re out and about.
 If you’re condom wearers, make sure you keep a little stash on you.

 But please, for god’s sake, never, ever, leave your used condom lying around.
 No one really knows how long it takes for a condom to biodegrade, but let’s not leave it under that perfectly happy tree to find out.
 And just because you’re fine with your own used condom, you’ll be hard-pressed to find a stranger who is.

 Want to go natural and keep the environmental impact of your condoms to the bare minimum?
 The legends at Jonny condoms have what you need.

 Often, people shake up their sex routine by changing location.
 But even this can become stale.
 There are only so many times you can hit your head on the roof of a van before it loses its sex appeal.
 Why not write a Fuckit list – it’s like a bucket list, but ya know, for fucking.

 Sit down with your partner/friend with benefits/or even your pals and make a list of all the wild places you want to get down and dirty one day.
 From the dunes of a secluded beach, to a specific mountaintop.
 Make sure it’s a safe space: no kink shaming, just an open mind and a willingness to hear what each other desires.

 Sex can be beautiful.
 It can be sticky and smelly and thrilling and awkward.
-When you’re in the bush, it can be urgent and muddy and uncomfortable too.
+When you’re having sex in the bush, it can be urgent and muddy and uncomfortable too.
 As long as you’re both into it, and you haven’t got an unconsenting audience, enjoy the damn ride.

 Photos thanks to @thetantrap